catseye/Chrysoberyl/README.markdown

 Extrapolate the above two for distributions (do that for each implementation in the distribution.)

-"a" vs. "an" ("a compiler", "an interpreter")

-Show the reference distribution for an implementable.

-If an implementation is in a framework, display that (e.g. " It is a interpreter, written in Java, in the yoob framework")
+If an implementation is in a framework, display that (e.g. " It is an interpreter, written in Java, in the yoob framework")

 If an implementation allows visual debugging or animation, note that.